-Mirning is a language associated with the south-eastern Goldfields region of WA and with the far west-coast of South Australia, along the Great Australian Bight.
-The coast – especially the head of the Great Australian Bight – is a significant area for the Mirning people, as they have always been connected to water and to whales, the totem animal.
+Mirniny is a language associated with the south-eastern Goldfields region of WA and with the far west-coast of South Australia, along the Great Australian Bight.
+The coast, especially the head of the Great Australian Bight, is a significant area for the Mirniny people, as they have always been connected to water and to whales, as a totem animal.

-Mirning people live in many communities now, including Esperance in WA, Norseman in WA, Port Lincoln, Ceduna, Yalata, Port Pirie, Koonibba, several farms and communities and Adelaide.
+Mirniny people live in many communities now, including Kalgoorlie, Esperance and Norseman in WA, Port Lincoln, Ceduna, Yalata, Port Pirie, Koonibba, several farms and communities and Adelaide.

 A linguist at the Goldfields Aboriginal Language Centre (GALC), Jackie Coffin, is conducting research on the Mirniny language in 2020, leading to the production of a dictionary.
 GALC has collected all available historical records of the language and Jackie has analysed the material and produced an initial report.
 The report is a publicly available document and available here.

 In the second stage of this work, Jackie is liaising with Mirniny people in WA to record words, phrases and sentences.
 This material, along with the historical material and several tapes of Mirniny speakers, will enable the production of a phonology document.
 This will be completed by June 2020 and placed here for public access.

 The words from historical sources and the words, phrases and sentences contributed by speakers are collated into a database for the production of a dictionary.
 People who speak Mirniny language, even if only a word or two, are encourage to contact Jackie at GALC to ensure the words are recorded in the database.
 Phone on (08)9021 3788 or email firstname.lastname@example.org, or come into the GALC office in Kalgoorlie.